shielh/Energy_Gym_ms4/README.md

 ### User stories - Admin
 - As an admin user, I want to be able to add, edit and delete products on the site
 - As an admin user, I want to be able to delete reviews that might contain harmful or inappropriate content
-- As an admin user, I want to be
+- As an admin user, I want to prevent unauthorized users from having access to Admin content and other users' profiles.

-### The Scope Plane
+### The Structure Plane
 #### Features
 ##### Site Wide Features
-- Navbar with site logo  "Energy", directing users back to the home page
+- Sticky Navbar with site logo  "Energy", directing users back to the home page
-- Navbar containing links to Home, Shop, Contact, Account and Cart
+- Navbar containing links to Home, Shop, Contact, Account, Bag and search bar
-- Navbar containing search bar
 - Responsive navbar on mobile device, collapsing into burger icon
+- Footer containing social links

-##### Home page
+##### Home Page
 - Hero-video on landing page
 - Button in middle of video prompting user to sign up
 - Description of type of products available
 - Button linking to products page
+- About section giving information about the history of the gym
+- Section including information about the values of the gym

-##### Products page
+##### Products Page
 - Contains headers corresponding to category type of products
 - Contains product images, price, name and description
 - Each product image contains a link to product description page
 -

+##### Product Detail Page

+##### Contact Page

+##### Login Page

+##### Sign Up Page

+##### Profile Page

 ##### Future Features to Implement
 Given the size and complexity of this project, I was unable to add all the features and code I would have liked to.
+Below is a list of features that I will implement in the
+future:
+- Class timetable model and template where users can book in to a variety of fitness classes
+- Functionality to only allow users to book a membership for the stated duration of time
+- Add more gym merchandise to include water bottles, shakers and gym hoodies
+- Connect the contact page to send email to site owner as it is currently only appearing on the admin page
+- Add a quick add to bag feature on the all products page for an easier checkout experience

+---
-### The Skeleton Plane
+## The Skeleton Plane
 #### Wireframes

 The wireframes were created using [Balsamiq wireframes](https://balsamiq.com/)